php-rust-tools/parser/README.md

 </h3>

 <p align="center">
-    A handwritten recursive-descent PHP parser written in Rust, for fun.
+    A handwritten recursive-descent parser for PHP written in Rust, for fun.
 </p>

 ---